 - BC98 If a new entity is formed to issue equity instruments to effect a business combination, ED 3 proposed and IFRS 3 required one of the combining entities that existed before the combination to be identified as the acquirer on the basis of the evidence available.
 In considering that requirement, the IASB identified two approaches to applying the acquisition method that had been applied in various jurisdictions.
-The first approach viewed business combinations from the perspective of one of the combining entities that existed before the combination.
-Under that approach, the acquirer must be one of the combining entities that existed before the combination and therefore cannot be a new entity formed to issue equity instruments to effect a combination.
-The second approach viewed business combinations from the perspective of the entity providing the consideration, which could be a newly formed entity.
+The first approach viewed business combination.
+Under that approach, the acquirer must be one of the combining entities that existed before the combination.
+Under that approach, the acquirer must be one of the combining entities that existed before the combinations from the perspective of the entity providing the consideration, which could be a newly formed entity.
 Under that approach, the acquirer must be the entity providing the consideration.
 Some jurisdictions interpreted IAS 22 as requiring the first approach; other jurisdictions interpreted IAS 22 as requiring the second approach. - BC99 If a new entity is formed to issue equity instruments to effect a business combination involving two or more other entities, viewing the combination from the perspective of the entity providing the consideration would result in the newly formed entity applying the acquisition method to each of the other combining entities.
 The IASB noted that the result would be the same as applying the fresh start method to account for the business combination, which would potentially provide users of the financial statements with more relevant information than requiring one of the pre-existing entities to be treated as the acquirer. - BC100 The IASB also considered whether treating a new entity formed to issue equity instruments to effect a business combination as the acquirer would place the form of the transaction over its substance, because the new entity may have no economic substance.
 The formation of such entities is often related to legal, tax or other business considerations that do not affect the identification of the acquirer.
 For example, a combination of two entities that is structured so that one entity directs the formation of a new entity to issue equity instruments to the owners of both of the combining entities is, in substance, no different from a transaction in which one of the combining entities directly acquires the other.
-Therefore, the transaction should be accounted for in the same way as a transaction in which one of the combining entities directly acquires the other.
-To do otherwise would impair both the comparability and the reliability of the information. - BC101 The IASB concluded that the users of an entity's financial statements are provided with more useful information about a business combination when that information faithfully represents the transaction it purports to represent.
+Therefore, the transaction should be accounted for in the same way as a transaction in which one of the combining entities the other.
+To do otherwise would impair both the comparability and the reliability of the information.

+BC101 The IASB concluded that the users of an entity's financial statements are provided with more useful information about a business combination when that information faithfully represents the transaction it purports to represent.
 Therefore, IFRS 3 required the acquirer to be one of the combining entities that existed before the combination.